scds/text-analysis-2/visualize.md

 ## Outputting displaCy visualizations to HTML and SVG

+### **3.4.** Send displaCy's visualization to a static HTML file

-**3.4.** Although using the displaCy server may suffice for exploratory data analysis, you may want to create a more permanent representation to present or easily refer to later.
+Although using the displaCy server may suffice for exploratory data analysis, you may want to create a more permanent representation to present or easily refer to later.
 Adding the next few lines of code to the end of your ner.py script will create an HTML file called "wollstonecraft.html" in the same directory as your Python script.

 ```
 # Render displaCy visualization as HTML output